-In the event that you wish for your child not to participate in either or both of these trips, please make contact with the administration by the deadline to indicate your preference.
+In the event that you wish for your child not to participate in either or both of these trips, please make contact with either the Trip Coordinator, Aubry Mortimer, or an Administrative Director by the deadline to indicate your preference.
 Please note that choosing to withhold your child from these trips does not reduce the cost of your tuition.
 Additionally, in the event your child is not participating, alternative assignments and experiences will need to be completed for a participation grade (please see below.)
-Additionally, should you indicate that your child is attending either trip, and then change your mind, there will be a \$250 cancellation fee that is invoiced to families.
+Should you indicate that your child is attending either trip and then change your mind, there will be a \$250 cancellation fee that is invoiced to families.
+This is to cover the cost of expenses that have been incurred before the change of heart.